 It must be something that happens to roofers all the time.
-Because on a seven hour car journey a few weeks ago, I saw the same logo used three times.
+Because on a seven hour car journey a few weeks ago, I saw the same logo design used three times.
 By three different companies.
 They all had a different name, and the colours on two out of the three were different… but it was the same logo.

-The thing is, it’s not the first time I’ve seen a roofing company with this logo either.
+The thing is, it’s not the first time I’ve seen a roofing company with this logo design either.
 I’ve noticed it before.